Stay At Home Educator

 It may take young children a little work to roll out the playdough into snakes thin enough and to manipulate the playdough to cover the tracing lines, but it will be great for their fine motor development.

-How About Some Ice Cream Toys?
+Children’s Books About Ice Cream Theme

 I love spending a whole week or more doing an ice cream theme during the summer.
 These are some of the toys I have out for my preschoolers: